Matt Carson (baseball): Oakland Athletics

 Carson signed as a minor league free agent with the Oakland Athletics on December 1, 2008, and played with the Sacramento River Cats.
 He had a career year, hitting .264 with 25 home runs and 77 RBI, and was subsequently called up to the major leagues.

 Carson made his major league debut on September 18, 2009, against the Cleveland Indians.
 In his first game, he struck out twice in three at-bats.
 His first hit was a single to right field off of Tomo Ohka of the Indians the following day.

 Three days later, he hit his first major league home run in the 9th inning off of the Texas Rangers' Eddie Guardado.
 Carson was outrighted to the minors after the 2010 season.
 In 46 games over two seasons, he hit .200 with five homers and 14 RBI.

 Tampa Bay Rays

 He was purchased by the Tampa Bay Rays from the Athletics on August 1, 2011, and briefly played with the Durham Bulls, where he hit .250 in 22 games.
 After the 2011 season, he elected free agency.

 Minnesota Twins

 He signed a minor league contract with the Minnesota Twins on November 17, 2011.
-He spent most of the season in AAA with the Rochester Red Wings, hitting .282 with 14 homers and 53 RBI.
+He spent most of the season in Triple-A with the Rochester Red Wings, hitting .282 with 14 homers and 53 RBI.
 He also appeared in 26 games for the Twins, hitting .227.